-TAXATION OF FIRMS DOING BUSINESS WITHIN AND OUTSIDE MINNESOTA
+TAXATION OF BUSINESSES OPERATING WITHIN AND OUTSIDE MINNESOTA

-Businesses that operate both within and outside Minnesota are required to calculate the amount of income subject to Minnesota tax by allocating the business income to Minnesota based on the percentage of sales to Minnesota customers compared to total sales.
+Businesses that operate within and outside Minnesota are required to calculate the amount of income subject to Minnesota tax.
+They must allocate the business income to Minnesota based on the percentage of sales to Minnesota customers compared to total sales.